 • Waterproof case (iPhone cases available to buy in Greece)

-• iPod or iPhone (to play music on board)
+• iPod or iPhone & jack to jack lead (to play music on board)

 • Mobile phone & charger (solar chargers are great in the sun)